 Adult safeguarding is about protecting an adult’s right to live in safety, free from abuse and neglect.
 It is about people and organisations working together to prevent and stop both the risks and experience of abuse or neglect, while at the same time making sure that the adult’s wellbeing is promoted including, where appropriate, having regard to their views, wishes, feelings and beliefs in deciding on any action.
 This must recognise that adults sometimes have complex interpersonal relationships and may be ambivalent, unclear or unrealistic about their personal circumstances.

 Abuse is any action that violates a person’s human or civil rights.
 It can take many forms and involve a number of factors.
 It can occur anywhere and the abuser could be a stranger, a carer, a family member or someone else in a position of trust.
+Below you can find information about all ten categories of abuse.

 Abuse can happen anywhere, including at home or in public places.
 It can be a single incident or repeated acts of abuse and neglect.

-If you are experiencing abuse, or if you are concerned about someone, you can make a referral to Bury Adult Social Care
+If you are experiencing abuse, or if you are concerned about someone, you can make a referral to Bury Adult Social Care.

 Physical abuse can be deliberate or unintentional.
 It can include: